-Celebrate the blossoms in style at the 9th annual destival fundraiser, one of the biggest social events of the year!
+Celebrate the blossoms in style at the Pink Tie Party Fundraiser, one of the biggest social events of the year!
 Wear your finest “Pink Tie” cocktail attire and enjoy a fabulous evening filled with delicious cuisine, cocktails, live music, dancing, and much more.
-From 7 to 11 pm.
 At the Ronald Reagan Building and International Trade Center.
+Tickets necessary.

 Welcome springtime to Washington, DC, and celebrate the anniversary of the gift of trees from Japan to the United States.
 There will be traditional and contemporary performances.
-From 5 to 6.30 pm.
 At the historic Warner Theatre at 513 – 13th Street.

 Blossom Kite Festival

 Kite flying demonstrations and competitions.
-From 10 am to 4.30 pm.
 At the Washington Monument grounds (Constitution Avenue and 17th Street).

 National Cherry Blossom Festival Parade